DIPlib/diplib/changelogs/diplib_next.md

   But this is not the case if the process uses dynamic adjustment of the number of threads (by calling `omp_set_dynamic(true)`).
 See [issue #191](https://github.com/DIPlib/diplib/issues/191).

+- `dip::MinimumVariancePartitioning()` could throw an unintended exception with specific unimodal inputs.
+  This was caused by the use of the sum of variances, instead of the sum of weighted variances as required with the Otsu threshold logic.
+See [discussion #193](https://github.com/DIPlib/diplib/discussions/193).

+- `dip::MinimumVariancePartitioning()` now gracefully handles the case where more clusters are requested than can be generated.

 ### Updated dependencies

 ### Build changes